-Questions for this survey are answered by a person who does not live in the same house as an adult who is getting services from the state.
+Questions for this survey are answered by a person who lives in the same house as a child who is getting services from the state.

 Most of the time, a parent answers these questions.
-Sometimes a guardian who is not related to the person getting services will answer questions.
+Sometimes a sibling or someone who lives with the child and knows them well answers these questions.